indexmod/indexmod-old/partizaning-movement.md

 title: Partizaning (movement)
 permalink: partizaning-movement
 layout: default
-originlang: Rus. / Eng.
+originlang: Rus.
-originspell: Original spell
+originspell: Партизанинг
-appearing: Updated / Est. / Born
+appearing: Est.
 city: Moscow
-birth: 2018
+birth: 2013
-givenname: Given name
+givenname: Partizaning
-familyname: Family name
+familyname:
-othername: Other name
+othername:
-venue: Red Square
+venue:
-founder: Founder
+founder: Make
-origin: a / an Russian
+origin: an international
-profession: writer based in Europe
+profession: movement founded by a group of street art activists in Moscow in beginning of 10s with its goal is to reflect and promote the idea of art-based DIY activism
 photo: This is sample for image caption
 photographer: Photographer
 source: Source